Where We Work

 - Grauer’s gorillas in DR Congo

 The Fossey Fund has studied and protected mountain gorillas in Rwanda since 1967, when Dian Fossey established the Karisoke Research Center in Rwanda’s Volcanoes National Park.
-Our team of 130 people protect half of Rwanda’s gorillas every day, alongside our partners, the Rwanda Development Board, which also maintains protection teams.
+Our team supports the Rwandan government by protecting roughly half of the gorilla families living in Rwanda.